MinnPost/migrate-drupal-to-wordpress/results.md

 ### Other things to create

+- Department
+    - Title/body fields
+    - main image, thumbnail
+    - sponsorship
+    - teaser
+    - section
+    - deck
 - Directed Message
+    - includes a body that has to have html in it
+    - also a type field (popover, viewport bottom, article blocker)
+    - what pages to show it on
+    - what pages to omit it from (backend keeps it off support pages)
+    - rules for showing it
+    - css
 - Event
+    - needs standard fields - title, teaser, thumbnail, main image/caption, body, categorization
+    - also needs start/end date and has a "sidebar" field
 - FAN Club Vote
+    - interface is a form that integrates with the propublica api to make an autocomplete form
+    - but then it has to save each vote with info from the api, as well as the logged in user and timestamp info
 - Newsletter
+    - going to need a plugin for this, I think
 - Panel
     - Node template
         - Author page (makes it a single column; gives it a css id; tells it to get 10 nodes from the author)